-3 credits Prerequisite: 626 or equivalent.
-Formulation of functional relations among economic variables suitable for statistical estimation from observational data and construction of multiequation econometric models and methods of estimation.

-- 628 SEMINAR IN RESEARCH METHODS Prerequisite: permission of instructor.
+- Prerequisites: courses in elementary differential and integral calculus, 6500:321, 322 or equiv-alent.
+A review of statistical theory and its application to research in economics.
+Emphasis is on estimation and hypothesis testing as a prelude to econometrics.
+627 ECONOMETRICS - 3 credits Prerequisite: 626 or equivalent.
+Formulation of functional relations among economic variables suitable for statistical estimation from observational data and construction of multiequation econometric models and methods of estimation. - 628 SEMINAR IN RESEARCH METHODS 3 credits Prerequisite: permission of instructor.
 A seminar in the research use of applied mathematical economics or econometrics.
-Emphasis is on individual development of a theoretical proposi-tion or research statement, its empirical examination and policy implications. - THEORY OF WAGES AND EMPLOYMENT Analytical approach to integration of economic theory with observed labor market phenome-na.
-Discussion of wage and employment theories, effects of unions, collective bargaining the-ories and effects of government regulation. - SEMINAR ON ECONOMIC GROWTH AND DEVELOPMENT 3 credits Review of main theories of economic growth since age of classical economics.
+Emphasis is on individual development of a theoretical proposition or research statement, its empirical examination and policy implications. - THEORY OF WAGES AND EMPLOYMENT 633 3 credits Analytical approach to integration of economic theory with observed labor market phenome-na.
+Discussion of wage and employment theories, effects of unions, collective bargaining theories and effects of government regulation. - 664 SEMINAR ON ECONOMIC GROWTH AND DEVELOPMENT 3 credits Review of main theories of economic growth since age of classical economics.
 Problems in development of emerging countries.
-Discussion of aggregative macromodels of capital for-mation, investment, technology and external trade. - SEMINAR ON REGIONAL ECONOMIC ANALYSIS AND DEVELOPMENT 3 credits Study of a particular national or international regional development.
-Any one or a combination of following regions may be considered: Middle East, North Africa, areas within Latin America, Southern Europe, Southeast Asia or Eastern Europe. - 670 INTERNATIONAL MONETARY ECONOMICS 3 credits International financial relations, Foreign exchange market and exchange rate adjustments.
+Discussion of aggregative macromodels of capital formation, investment, technology and external trade. - 666 SEMINAR ON REGIONAL ECONOMIC ANALYSIS AND DEVELOPMENT 3 credits Study of a particular national or international regional development.
+Any one or a combination of following regions may be considered: Middle East, North Africa, areas within Latin America, Southern Europe, Southeast Asia or Eastern Europe. - 670 INTERNATIONAL MONETARY ECONOMICS 3 credits International financial relations.
+Foreign exchange market and exchange rate adjustments.
 Balance of payments adjustment policies.
-International monetary system. - INTERNATIONAL TRADE 671 3 credits Traditional trade theory.
+International monetary system. - 671 INTERNATIONAL TRADE 3 credits Traditional trade theory.
 Recent developments in trade theory, policy implications in trade rela-tions among developed and developing economics. - 683 MONETARY ECONOMICS 3 credits Intensive study of important areas of monetary theory.
-Emphasis on integration of money and value theory among other areas, plus some pressing policy issues. - 697,8 READING IN ADVANCED ECONOMICS 1-4 credits each (A maximum of six credits may be applied toward the master's degree in economics.)
+Emphasis on integration of money and value theory among other areas, plus some pressing policy issues. - 6978 READING IN ADVANCED ECONOMICS 1-4 credits each (A maximum of six credits may be applied toward the master's degree in economics.)
 Inten-sive investigation of selected problem area in advanced economics under supervision of instructor.
-Since the subject matter is decided upon in each case, the course may be taken epeatedly for credit - MASTER'S THESIS 3 credits May be repeated for a total of six credits)
+Since the subject matter is decided upon in each case, the course may be taken repeatedly for credit. - 699 MASTER'S THESIS (May be repeated for a total of six credits) 3 credits